-- The stator which considered the house of field winding and made up of two or more electromagnetic pole pieces.
+The stator is considered the house of field winding and made up of two or more electromagnetic pole pieces.

-- The rotor which carries the armature conductors, the commutator(brush segments) and all fundamental components in other motors.
+The rotor carries the armature conductors, the commutator(brush segments), and all fundamental components in other motors.

-However, DC series motor has some distinguishes as there is higher current flows through the field coil we care that:
+However, DC series motor has some distinguishes as there are higher current flows through the field coil.

-From previous words, we deduce that in DC series motor we have a maximum speed and torque in starting but with the increase in speed the torque come down because the produced current reduces.
+The DC series motor has a maximum speed and torque in starting but with the increase in speed, the torque comes down because the produced current reduces.

 Voltage and Current Equation of Series DC Motor